-rurdev.usda.gov/rhs: The site of the Rural Housing Services within the U.S. Department of Agriculture provides information on their mortgage loan programs.
+rd.usda.gov: The site of the Rural Housing Service within the U.S. Department of Agriculture provides information on their mortgage loan programs.

-ncsha.org: The website of the National Coalition of StateHousing Agencies provides a directory of State Housing Agencies.
+ncsha.org: The website of the National Council State Housing Agencies provides a directory of State Housing Agencies.

-mbaa.org: The Mortgage Bankers Association of America is the trade group for mortgage bankers.
-Its site includes some basic consumer information on the mortgage process.
+mbaa.org: The Mortgage Bankers Association of America's website includes some basic consumer information on the mortgage process.

-namb.org: The National Association of Mortgage Brokers is a trade group.
-Its site includes a search feature to locate members in your area.
+namb.org: The website of the National Association of Mortgage Brokers includes a search feature to locate members in your area.